Cooktown, Queensland: Township of Cooktown

 In 1887, a Chinese Investigation Commission to South-East Asia arrived in Cooktown from Canton to investigate the social conditions of Chinese living in the colonies and to establish consulates in them.
 The visit went well, General Wong Yung Ho was pleased with what they had found, and cheers were exchanged between the Commission members and local residents as they left on 7 August 1887.

 Transport was an ongoing problem for the new settlers.
 Getting supplies and people to the goldfields often took three weeks.
 After every wet season the tracks and bridges had to be remade.
 A railway line from Cooktown to Maytown, was planned, but it took five years to get the 67 mi to Laura – and that is where it stopped.
 By that time the gold was petering out, so the Queensland Government refused further funding for the venture.

 In spite of this, the train proved to be a lifeline for the Peninsula people connecting the hinterland to Cooktown, from where one could catch a boat to Cairns and other southern ports.
 The line was closed in 1961 after the Peninsula Development Road was built connecting Cooktown and other Peninsula communities with Cairns and the Atherton Tableland to the south.

 The Cooktown Parish of the Roman Catholic Church was established in 1874 with the Cooktown becoming the seat of the Vicariate Apostolic of Cooktown in 1877 (which became the Diocese of Cairns in 1941).

+Cooktown State School opened on 25 January 1875.
+On 19 January 1885, it was split into Cooktown Boys State School and Cooktown Girls and Infants State School.
+In January 1921, the two schools were amalgamated to become Cooktown State School again.